A Quarter Century of Windows Publications

-The editors will introduce their latest discoveries on 11 May at Johnston Central Library when they launch the 11th anthology with readings from some of the contributors.
-The book will be launched by Liz Mc Manus, Chaire of the Irish Writers Centre and will be accompanied by an exhibition of artists invited by the editors.
+The editors will introduce their latest discoveries on 11 May at Johnston Central Library when they launch the 11th anthology.
+The book will be launched by Liz Mc Manus, Chair of the Irish Writers Centre and will be accompanied by an exhibition of artists invited by the editors.
 The artists whose work is included are Michelle Boyle, Marilyn Gaffney, James Brady, Fiona Seoige Joyce, Elena Duff and Rikki van den Berg.
 Coinciding with the launch will be the Windows Student Poetry Competition Awards on Sunday 14 May at The Cavan Crystal Hotel, main sponsor of the competition for many years.
 The editors acknowledge the support they received from Monaghan County Council in their formative years and Cavan County Council through the library, arts and heritage departments for many years.

 About the Authors